 Marketers can use direct customer quotes in email and social media marketing activities.
 For example, an email marketing campaign can include a customer quote or two, helping to build your brand while enhancing customer trust.
 Promoting customer reviews on your social media pages displays your brand to followers and encourage customers to leave their thoughts.

 There is no “secret sauce” for getting great reviews, but following the steps detailed above will help you obtain more reviews than taking a random approach.
 To start on the right foot, direct certain team members to focus on reviews and let them devote enough time to achieve the goal.
 Once your strategy is in place, execute it and work until you have a multi-faceted plan for obtaining reviews from different sources.

 Reviews can help your company stand out from its competitors.
-Because customers rely on reviews when purchasing, businesses should strive to have many customer testimonials.
+Because customers rely on reviews when purchasing, businesses should manage and strive to have many customer testimonials.
 As you can see, reviews can also benefit a business’s marketing and customer acquisition strategies in several ways.

 Reviews play a vital role in the evolution of your brand.
 By incorporating the tips above, you can make your business more credible, ultimately increasing its SEO and positioning yourself to gain a competitive edge.